 I am beyond delighted to be working on this project with Stacy Hartman, after our many adventures in humanities advocacy at Stanford.
 Inspired by both positive psychology and the career diversity turn, Mission Driven seeks to reimagine the humanities as a sustainable, engaged, and joyful endeavor.

-co-editor with Chris Golde, Stanford Career Education
+co-editor with Chris Golde, Assistant Dean of Career Communities

 Finding Meaningful Work: A Strategies Guide is a handbook for PhDs and postdocs applying for a wide range of careers: industry, non-profit, and academic.
 This book includes tips for exploring career fit, networking, pursuing opportunities, preparing job market materials, interviewing, and negotiating offers.
 Full text available here